 General and Website Questions

 These top questions asked are a good place to start.
-You may also contact the Montgomery College Response Center at 240-567-5000, use our website search tool, visit a Welcome Center , speak to a recruiter, meet with a counselor or stop by an Admissions and Records office.
+You may also visit Raptor Central on any campus, call 240-567-5000, email firstname.lastname@example.org, use our website search tool, speak to a recruiter, meet with a counselor, or stop by an Office of Records and Registration.

-Keep in mind that FERPA is a federal law that limits access to student education records applies to student records.
+Keep in mind that FERPA is a federal law that limits access to student education records.
 This means that the student, not a parent, friend, or partner, must contact the College with regard to their records including grades and class schedules.

 If you have ever applied to Montgomery College in the past, you do not need to apply again.
 However, if you have not taken a class in the last four years, you will need to reactivate your student account.